|Founded||Founded in 1966 by Al Gossage in or near Little Village (South Lawndale)|

 The Ridgeway Lords took on more of the hippie style in the late 60s and through the 1970s which was a style of growing your hair long and partying very hard.
 Ridgeway Lords were known for being really tough and fearless while also throwing wild parties and drinking a lot and using some drugs.
 The Ridgeway Lords were perhaps the toughest hippie type group in Chicago and were very feared by many.

-At some point the RLs spread down the block to 24th and Lawndale then they opened a big set at 27th and Kedvale which became their stronghold especially since they lost the 24th Street original section.
+At some point the RLs spread down the block to 24th and Lawndale then they opened a big set at 27th and Kedvale which became their stronghold.
 The mid-70s was the peak of Ridgeway Lord strength and from the mid-60s until the later 1970s the Ridgeway Lords and Latin Kings ran Little Village.

-In the year 1977, the long standing relationship between Latin Kings and Ridgeway Lords came to an abrupt end when the Latin Kings violently murdered a member of the Ridgeway Lords.
+In the year 1976, the long standing relationship between Latin Kings and Ridgeway Lords came to an abrupt end when the Latin Kings violently murdered a member of the Ridgeway Lords.
 The war was very intense as both gangs shook the neighborhood during this brutal gang war.
+In this year Latin Kings led a member of the Ridgeway Lords to Limas Park at 24th and Trumbull to drink some beers.
+The Latin Kings then surprisingly pulled out a gun and shot the RL in the head as his brain matter and blood splattered all over a nearby sandbox.

 In the mid-80s Ridgeway Lord numbers began to decline faster as recruitment was mainly gravitating toward the Two Sixs as they now were running Little Village along with their enemies the Latin Kings.
 Many members of the Ridgeway Lords were facing incarceration by this time too which added to their decline.
 RLs were now only operating at 27th and Kedvale.
 Heroin addiction took hold of some higher up members which caused some of their key members to face prison time or become non-functioning due to the drug’s hold on them.
 RLs were well-known party animals in the 60s, 70s and 80s and it seemed to catch up to some of their members.

 In the year 1988, the Satan Disciples and Two Sixs went to war which broke up the L.T.D alliance.
-RLs had a closer relationship with Satan Disciples especially since the Two Sixs and RLs were arch enemies from 1972 until 1980.
+RLs had a closer relationship with Satan Disciples especially since the Two Sixs and RLs were arch enemies from 1970 until 1980.
 Although the RLs were closer to SDs it didn’t mean they were going to take up arms against Two Six necessarily but Two Six didn’t like this friendship and this led to the shooting death of Jimmy Gender, a high ranking Ridgeway Lord.
 Being a much smaller gang than both Two Six and SDs the RLs realized they could no longer withstand a war with Two Six and made the decision to close their last territory as most members joined the ranks of the Satan Disciples.
 A small group of RLs refused to join SDs but still lived in the neighborhood but knew they could no longer hold an established territory.
-Some members moved out of the city and refused to let the legacy die out so they opened a Ridgeway Lord chapter in the suburb of Justice.
+Even though they had no established territory the Ridgeway Lords continued to actively gang bang in Little Village throughout the late 1980s and early 1990s.
+The group was an older group of guys but continued to be a force to be reckoned with.

-In the early 1990s the RLs of Justice perhaps had their best years although I don’t know much about this chapter or even how big they got in this area.
 By the mid-1990s they were looking to open new territory in the midway area in the city in the Clearing neighborhood.
-This action upset a rival gang called the Almighty Popes that happened to have territory in nearby Bridgeview, Summit and Burbank area which are all suburbs near Justice so bad blood was there.
+This action upset the rival Almighty Popes that happened to have territory in nearby Bridgeview, Summit and Burbank and Justice so bad blood was there especially stemming from the mobile homes gang wars between the two in Justice.
 The drama between RLs and APs unfolded in December of 1995 when RLs were mentioned in the deadly shooting of two 13 year old girls in Clearing that were gunned down by Almighty Pope gang members at 62nd and Melvina.
 No Ridgeway Lords were harmed and they were never heard from again.
 The APs were mad that RLs were trying to colonize the area which was the motive for the shooting.

 The Ridgeway Lords left behind a major legacy of being some very tough gangsters as they fought on some of the meanest streets of Chicago.